behzade/go-template/README.md

-# Fiber Template
+# Go Template
-Go template project with fiber and mysql
+Go template project with echo and mysql
-This project is a template for building web applications using Go, Fiber, and MySQL.
+This project is a template for building web applications using Go, echo, and MySQL.
 It provides a dockerized environment, a config system, a database schema management, and an entity package for interacting with the database.

 # Table of Contents
 - [Getting Started](#getting-started)